WAF Metrics and Alarms

 WAF service metrics are currently only available using the Metrics Explorer feature in the Console.
 For more information about metrics, see Viewing Metric Charts.

 Open the navigation menu.
-Under Solutions, Platform and Edge, go to Monitoring and click Metrics Explorer.
+Under Solutions and Platform, go to Monitoring and click Metrics Explorer.

 For Metric Namespace, select oci_waf.